- Year 2020

 - Gastric acid inhibitors

 You will qualify for the reimbursement of gastric acid inhibitors and combination preparations with a gastric acid inhibitor that are included in the Z-Index.
+You are not entitled to reimbursement under the supplementary insurance of gastric acid inhibitors that fall within the cover of the public healthcare insurance.

 - Other registered medicines